bookschool/org/div/notes/Life Science/03 Cell Processes and Energy/03 Cell Processes and Energy.md

 1. When Is Food Not Food?
 Misconception: Some people think that the plant food they give to house and garden plants is food for the plants.
 It isn't.
-Plants make their own food—in the form of sugars—using water, carbon dioxide, and sunlight.
+Plants make their own foodâ€”in the form of sugarsâ€”using water, carbon dioxide, and sunlight.
 So what is the "food" that people add to plants?
 It's fertilizer.
 Fertilizer is a mixture of minerals, such as potassium, calcium, and phosphorus.
 It helps plants grow but doesn't supply them with energy as food does.
 Farmers